 Why Become a Certified Retirement Counselor® (CRC®) Professional?

-- Early career retirement planning professionals who require a solid foundation of retirement planning knowledge and skills
+- Early career retirement financial planning advisors who require a solid foundation of retirement planning knowledge and skills

 - Retirement specialists who work with retirement plan participants to help with both retirement accumulation and distribution planning needs

-- Experienced advisors who would like to enhance their understanding of retirement planning concepts and principles while also improving their client communication skills and understanding of behavioral finance issues
+- Experienced advisors who would like to enhance their understanding of retirement planning and income distribution concepts and principles while also improving their client communication skills and understanding of behavioral finance issues

 - Public sector retirement plan counselors employed by state or local government retirement plans to provide counseling and education to employees.

-When asked “How valuable is the CRC® program for helping improve your ability to counsel clients or retirement plan participants on their retirement planning needs?”, 91% of CRC®s indicated it was “valuable” to “extremely valuable”.
+When asked “How valuable is the Certified Retirement Counselor® program for helping improve your ability to counsel clients or retirement plan participants on their retirement planning needs?”, 91% of CRC®s indicated it was “valuable” to “extremely valuable”.

 Certificant Comments about the CRC® Program: